 1. The Allergic Mistake (Hypersensitivity)

-In an allergy, your immune system correctly identifies a substance as Non-Self, but it incorrectly classifies it as dangerous.
-It treats a harmless grain of ragweed pollen with the same aggressive defense it would use against a parasitic worm.
-The result is an unnecessary inflammatory response.
+In an allergy, the immune system correctly identifies a substance as non‑self, but incorrectly classifies it as dangerous.
+It responds to harmless pollen or dander with the same intensity used to fight parasites—resulting in unnecessary inflammation.

-Autoimmune diseases occur when the immune system loses the ability to distinguish Self from Non-Self.
-It begins to misidentify your own healthy tissues as foreign invaders and attacks them.
-This is fundamentally different from an allergy, where the target is always an external substance.
+In autoimmune disease, the immune system loses the ability to distinguish self from non‑self.
+It begins attacking healthy tissue.
+This is fundamentally different from allergies, where the target is always external.

 Why Does the System Fail?